hleu/ece418_finalproject/README.md

 And we will have the output image with logo on top in image/out.png

 ### Part 2
 This part is very important in image processing in general and even more in our case.
 We need to be able to easily manipulate the images' sizes to make the task feasible for the following task.
 Therefore, we modified our code for one of the previous lab to perform image interpolation/decimation as needed.
+Additionally, it is important to have the logo images of only value 0 or 255 so we add threshold_flag to decide wether or not we need to threshold.
+It is not necessary to add this flag otherwise.
 The general instruction is
 ```
-./final-part2 input.png output.png filter_flag decimation_flag decimation/interpolation_factor
+./final-part2 input.png output.png filter_flag decimation_flag decimation/interpolation_factor threshold_flag
 ```
 To perform image decimation, we need to set the decimation_flag to 1, and we can choose either to apply a low pass filter to the image to get a better output image by setting the filter flag to 1 or simply apply linear decimation to the image by setting the filter flag to 0.
 For example, to half the size of an image with filter we can do,
 ```